Part I: before 1945. 75, rue des Martyres et 40, rue Pierre Fontaine

 Part II: 1945 – 1961 40, rue du Colisée (map) et Juan-les-Pins (map)

-After 1945 Floridor and Marcel Oudjman converted the former Divan Japonais into a nightclub.
+After 1945 Floridor and Marcel Ouizman converted the former Divan Japonais into a nightclub.
 They named it Madame Arthur after the song that Yvette Guilbert (who had recently died) had sung there.
-They were co-owners: the arrangement was a tontine, and when Floridor, who acted as host there, as he had at Binocle, died after a few months, Oudjman became the sole owner.
+They were co-owners: the arrangement was a tontine, and when Floridor, who acted as host there, as he had at Binocle, died after a few months, Ouizman became the sole owner.